 Eighteen cannot believe he is 18.
-When I tell him that he must register for the selective service and to vote, that I can no longer deal with his doctor, the health insurance company or his college housing office, he is taken aback.
+When I tell him that he must register for the selective service and to vote, that I can no longer deal with his doctor, the health insurance company, or his college housing office, he is taken aback.
 Eighteen wants to be an adult, but not if it means a lot of paperwork.

 Eighteen wants to spend every spare minute with his friends.
-He dreads the day when one by one they will leave for college and he tells me how much he will miss them, how much their closeness has meant to him and that he hopes they will stay that way forever.
+He dreads the day when they will leave for college one by one, and he tells me how much he will miss them, how much their closeness has meant to him, and that he hopes they will stay that way forever.
 While I am indebted to these wonderful boys who have taught my son so much about friendship, I ignore the tightness in my throat and do not say that I feel the same way about him.

 Eighteen is a writer.
 He hears words and their lyrical cadence in a way that leaves me in awe.
 He seems to know the natural crescendo of a good story and holds the reader in his grasp.
-He does not believe my praise, parents are biased, what do we know?
+He does not believe my praise; parents are biased, what do we know?
 His English teacher offers him wonderful encouragement suggesting he write more.
 I whisper a private prayer of thanks to the gods of high school education.

 Eighteen thinks the drinking age is 18.
 I am the bearer of bad news.